Spinozanilast/aseprite-assets-cli/README.md

 </div>

 ## Description
 CLI interface for aseprite assets interaction.
-For in-terminal opening of aseprite files.
+For in-terminal opening of aseprite files and more.

 ## Commands Tree